John Neff (investor)

 Windsor became the highest returning, and subsequently largest mutual fund in existence during Neff's management, eventually closing to new investors for a period in the 1980s.
 Neff retired from Vanguard in 1995.
 During Neff's thirty-one-year tenure at Windsor (1964 to 1995), the fund returned 13.7% annually versus 10.6% for the S&P 500.

 Early life and education

 John Neff was born in 1931 in Wauseon, Ohio.
 He attended the University of Toledo and graduated summa cum laude in 1955.

-He then worked at the National City Bank of Cleveland before attending business school at Case Western Reserve University, graduating in 1958.
+He then worked at the National City Bank of Cleveland before attending the School of Business at Western Reserve University, graduating in 1958.

 Investment career

 In 1964, he joined the Wellington Management Company, a sub-advisor to the Vanguard group of funds.
 After three years at the company, he was appointed portfolio manager of the Windsor, Gemini, and Qualified Dividend funds.
 He retired in 1995.

 Investment philosophy

 Neff referred to his investing style as a low price-to-earnings (P/E) methodology, though others considered Neff a variation of the standard value investor.
 He was also considered a tactical contrarian investor who placed emphasis on low-tech security analysis, that is, digging into a company and its management and analyzing the books, in contrast to David Dreman, who is more of a statistical contrarian investor.
 Neff's strategies generated relatively high turnover with an average holding period of three years.
 One area in which Neff was similar to value investors such as Warren Buffett was in his emphasis on return on equity (ROE), stating that it is the single best measure of management effectiveness.
 However, differing from many value investors, Neff also focused on predicting the economy and projecting a company's future earnings.
 Also, Neff liked to choose stocks with high dividend yields, in the 4% to 5% range.